 Before visiting the gardens, we ate lunch at Jefferson Cafe, which was such a nice place with a great view of the gardens from there large (greenhouse-style) windows.
 After eating we walked around and toured the Rip Van Winkle Gardens.
 It is a very beautiful and relaxing place to spend an afternoon.

-- Jefferson Cafe: On-site restaurant with a nice view of the gardens.
+- Jefferson Cafe Restaurant has a nice view of the gardens.

-- Gardens: Walk along a path of flowers, plants, trees, fountains, etc….
+- Walk along the gardens of flowers, plants, trees, fountains, etc….

-- Map: Handout of the Rip Van Winkle Gardens can be obtained on site.
+- A map of the Rip Van Winkle Gardens can be obtained onsite.

-- Short Movie: About the history of the grounds (air-conditioned room).
+- Watch a short movie about the history of the grounds (air-conditioned room).